-While significant investments are now being made in renewable energy and other technologies to decarbonize the energy sector, the Accelerator program seeks to correspondingly increase investment in the oldest, and one of the most cost-effective carbon capture technologies there is—nature.
-Over time, the Accelerator strives to support and develop a portfolio of proven approaches and mechanisms to deploying natural solutions that landowners, state and federal governments, corporations, and other climate leaders can efficiently implement on a broad scale.
+While significant progress is being made to expand adoption of renewable energy, electric vehicles and other technologies that reduce emissions from the energy and transportation sectors, the Accelerator program seeks to correspondingly increase adoption of the oldest, and one of the most cost-effective carbon capture technologies there is—nature.
+Over time, the Accelerator strives to support the development of a diverse portfolio strategies and mechanisms that landowners, state and federal governments, corporations, and other leaders can deploy to accelerate climate action.

-The deadline for third round Project pre-proposals will be accepted from 501(c)(3) not-for-profits for work located anywhere in the United States are encouraged to apply through our online form prior to the due date.
+The deadline for third round Project pre-proposals will be accepted from 501(c)(3) not-for-profits for work located anywhere in the United States until March 13, 2020.
 A selection committee will evaluate proposals and select projects primarily based on their assessment of:

 - the potential for delivering significant climate change mitigation benefits;

 - likelihood of reaching transformative scale; and

-- the capacity of the affiliated organizations to achieve success.
+- the capability of the affiliated organizations to achieve success.

-The selection committee will prioritize funding for a diverse portfolio of projects representing novel approaches for scaling climate solutions in a range of natural and working lands (forests, agricultural lands and grasslands, and wetlands) and geographies.
+The selection committee is interested in receiving proposals from a diverse portfolio of projects representing novel approaches for scaling climate solutions in a range of natural and working lands (forests, agricultural lands and grasslands, and wetlands) and geographies.
 Please note, the program does not fund basic research unless it is part of a project with integrated scaling strategies.
 Teams will have up to 15 months to complete their projects.

 ROUND 3 TIMELINE

 Natural Climate Solutions Overview: A Natural Path for U.S. Climate Action

 Changes in land management can make a big contribution to climate mitigation in the United States.
-A new study examines the country’s potential to implement natural solutions in the lower 48 states —such as reforestation, practices that improve soil health and forest carbon management, restore coastal wetlands, as well as practices that prevent conversion of natural and working lands—to increase carbon storage and reduce greenhouse gas emissions.
-Essentially, these practices can turbo-charge nature to address climate change, while also providing natural benefits for people, water and wildlife.
+A 2018 study examined the potential to implement natural solutions in the lower 48 states — such as reforestation, practices that improve soil health and forest carbon management, restore coastal wetlands, as well as practices that prevent conversion of natural and working lands.
+These practices can increase carbon storage and reduce greenhouse gas emissions while also providing benefits for people, water and wildlife.

 21 NCS Pathways in the United States